Hardware requirements

 Since the conception of the Frankenwallet in 2020 we haven’t have enough Apple machines available locally to test whether the boot software on an Apple desktop or laptop will ever properly recognise a bootable Linux partition (either legacy / GRUB or UEFI) on any removable media without specially formatting it with a tool like Etcher:

-Again, we hope Apple Mac users interested in the Frankenwallet will find some approaches to this problem and report on their learning experiences in the repository somehow.
-In the meantime we hope the following links will provide some good starting points:
+Again, we hope Apple Mac users interested in the Frankenwallet will find some approaches to this problem and report on their learning experiences.
+In the meantime these links may provide some starting points: